 Amazon Prime Video is stepping up its game with better content protection, updating API interfaces, and tightening playback session controls.
 When Amazon detects activities that do not comply with its Terms of Use—such as unauthorized downloads, bulk content scraping, or frequent refunds—it will issue a risk warning email to the account in question.

-2. Common Risky Usage Behaviors (Important Update)
+2. Common Risk Notes (Important Update)

 To ensure you stay compliant to watch Amazon Prime Video offline and avoid being flagged as high-risk by Amazon while watching Prime Video offline, keep an eye on these behaviors that could trigger warnings: